 Holder: ‘I’m Not Scared’ of What 9/11 Suspect Might Say

-At a Wednesday appearance before the Senate Judiciary Committee, Attorney General Eric Holder defended his decision to try alleged 9/11 mastermind Khalid Sheikh Mohammed in a civilian court in New York City.
+At a Wednesday appearance before the Senate Judiciary Committee, U.S. Attorney General Eric Holder defended his decision to try alleged 9/11 mastermind Khalid Sheikh Mohammed in a civilian court in New York City.

 Holder said in his opening remarks that he wanted to clear up some misconceptions that have arisen since he announced Friday that Mohammed and four others detained at Guantanamo Bay, Cuba, would be tried at a lower Manhattan federal courthouse, where they would face a possible death penalty.

 He sought to assure lawmakers that classified material would be protected during the trial, the defendants would be held securely, and Mohammed would have no more of a platform to express his beliefs than he would have had at a military trial.

 “I’m not scared of what Khalid Sheikh Mohammed has to say at trial and no one else needs to be afraid either,” Holder said.
 “We need not cower in the face of this enemy.”